Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A Framework for the RPM and Bongard Problems

 Put succinctly, when we cease the optimization of $g_\theta(k_{ij}|x_{ij})$ in CFN and instead release the optimization of $g_\omega(q_{ij}|x_{ij})$, it is akin to synthesizing a new set of concepts for the training instances of Bongard-Logo.
 These new concepts, while inexplicable and elusive to human understanding, cater well to the features of the given instances.
 Similarly, when reversing the optimized modules, our goal is to refine the feature extraction capability of $g_\theta(k_{ij}|x_{ij})$, hoping that the extracted features will better align with the given concepts.
 However, it is noteworthy that the features extracted by \( g_\theta(k_{ij}|x_{ij}) \) are tailored to the concepts re-synthesized within the training set, which may be markedly different from the original four concepts of Bongard-Logo.
 Therefore, these concepts are at risk of being overfitted to the training data.
 Allowing \( k_{ij} \) to cater to such concepts could also lead to excessive overfitting of \( g_\theta(k_{ij}|x_{ij}) \) to the training data, resulting in the failure of the CFN in generalization tasks.
 To overcome these limitations, the following methods have been devised in this paper.

-The paper calls for the design of an approach that allows the features \( k_{ij} \) not only to adapt to the concepts $q_{ij}$ reintegrated from the training data but also to combat overfitting to a certain extent.
-If the features extracted by \( g_\theta(k_{ij}|x_{ij}) \) are overly concerned with fitting the concepts \( q_{ij} \) present in the training data, then it will be challenging for CFN to achieve excellent results in the generalization tasks of Bongard-Logo, such as the NV and CM concepts.
-Therefore, our objective is clear: to ensure that \( k_{ij} \) contains richer information regarding the Bongard-Logo images \( x_{ij} \), so as to enable the feature \( k_{ij} \) to cater more stably to the concept \( q_{ij} \), rather than overly accommodating it.
-The approach proposed in this paper to achieve this objective is to employ mutual information supervision; it is believed that maximizing the mutual information between \( k_{ij} \) and \( x_{ij} \) can encourage \( k_{ij} \) to not solely focus on accommodating \( q_{ij} \), thereby enabling CFN to better undertake generalization tasks.
+If the features $k_{ij}$ extracted by $g_\theta(k_{ij} | x_{ij})$ are overly focused on the concepts $q_{ij}$ re-synthesized from the training data, then CFN will struggle to achieve excellent results in the generalization tasks of Bongard-Logo, such as the NV and CM concepts.
+Therefore, the paper calls for the design of an approach that allows the features \( k_{ij} \) not only to adapt to the concepts $q_{ij}$ but also to combat overfitting to a certain extent.
+Our objective is clear: to ensure that \( k_{ij} \) contains richer information regarding the Bongard-Logo images \( x_{ij} \), so as to enable the feature \( k_{ij} \) to cater more stably to the concept \( q_{ij} \), rather than overly accommodating it.
+To achieve this objective, the method proposed in this paper is to maximize the mutual information between $k_{ij}$ and $x_{ij}$.
 The mutual information between $x_{ij}$ and $ k_{ij}$ can be expressed as:

 From the formula, it can be seen that this mutual information supervision task can be achieved by setting up an extra regression task from $k_{ij}$ to $x_{ij}$.
 The CFN, augmented with the regression task, is depicted in the Figure \ref{Triple-CFN-regression}.